Mark N. Fisher: Nuclear energy

 In March 2019, Fisher introduced legislation to include nuclear as a Tier 1 Fuel that could be used as part of the state's renewable portfolio.
-He later amended his bill to instead mandate a study on the future of the nuclear industry in Maryland, causing it to pass the House Economic Matters Committee by a vote of 20-1.
-His bill passed the House of Delegates by a vote of 102-34, but would not receive a vote in the state senate.
+He later amended his bill to instead mandate a study on the future of the nuclear industry in Maryland, causing it to pass the House Economic Matters Committee by a vote of 20–1.
+His bill passed the House of Delegates by a vote of 102–34, but would not receive a vote in the Senate.